Greene County DUI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM to 5 PM) can often expedite the process, as more staff are available to handle the paperwork.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday) may expedite the release process, as administrative staff are readily available.

 What Happens After Posting Bail